 Frittatas are an easy way to get breakfast on the table quickly.
-Most of them cook up in less than 30 minutes (including prep time), are reasonably healthy, and can feature a variety of vegetables.
-If you love this spinach frittata recipe, be sure to try our Asparagus Frittata and this summery Zucchini Frittata next!
+Most of them cook up in less than 30 minutes (including prep time) and can feature a variety of vegetables and fresh herbs.
+If you love this spinach frittata recipe, be sure to try my Asparagus Frittata or this summery Zucchini Frittata next!

-You’ll love this frittata recipe with fresh fruit or served alongside muffins, yogurt and granola… really any breakfast foods you want!
+You’ll love this frittata recipe with fresh fruit or served alongside muffins, yogurt and granola.

 Ingredients Needed